 We are pleased to announce that Upholstery CSI: Reading the Evidence, an exhibition that opened in 2018 and featured the work of senior upholstery conservator Leroy Graves, received an Excellence in Exhibition Award from the American Alliance of Museums.

-The Foundation has several new exhibitions for 2019, including Farms and Faith: The Art of Edward Hicks, American Folk Pottery and The Arts of Great Britain.
+The Foundation has several new exhibitions for 2019, including Farms and Faith: The Art of Edward Hicks, To Arm Against an Enemy: Weapons of the Revolution, American Folk Pottery, Made and Used in Williamsburg and English Goods Were Ever the Best: The Arts of Britain.

-In 2017 the Foundation obtained the most comprehensive collection of early Virginia maps outside of the Library of Congress.
+In 2017, the Foundation obtained the most comprehensive collection of early Virginia maps outside the Library of Congress.
 This magnificent acquisition will allow us to illustrate the changing landscape of colonial America.
-Endowing the Curator of Maps and Prints through a pooled fund guarantees that the new map collection will be maintained and displayed for the benefit of guests and scholars alike.
-The total cost of endowing the position is $1,500,000.
-As of December 2018 we have raised more than $1,000,000.
+We are working to endow the curatorial position that supports this collection.
+Endowing the curator of maps and prints through a pooled fund guarantees that the new map collection will be maintained and displayed for the benefit of guests and scholars alike.
+The total cost of endowing the position is $1.5 million.
+To date we have raised nearly $1 million.

 Expansion and renovation of the Art Museums is well under way, funded entirely by donors.
-The two-story structure is fully framed and under roof, interior partitions are nearly complete and installation of mechanical systems is underway.
-All substantial construction is slated to be completed in September 2019 with a grand reopening scheduled for April 2020.
+The new wing is under roof, exterior walls are being closed in and mechanical, electrical and plumbing systems are well advanced.
+Masonry work on the east arcades is done, and foundations for the entry pavilion are in place.
+Final steel work is under way.
+We expect to shift public access to Nassau Street this fall so that work can begin on the Public Hospital lower level.
+All substantial construction is slated to be completed in October 2019 with a grand reopening scheduled for April 2020.